milesfrain/purescript-book/text/chapter10.md

 (Right [(Just 1),(Just 2),Nothing])
 ```

+Todo - should newtype decoding be covered?
+Seems like above was edited to strip that out and just use underlying Maybe.
+Is this section too low-level?

 ## Generic JSON Serialization

 Todo - should add another section on SimpleJSON.
 Perhaps convert address-book to use that.

 In fact, we rarely need to write instances for the `Decode` class, since the `foreign-generic` class allows us to _derive_ instances using a technique called _datatype-generic programming_.
-A full explanation of this technique is beyond the scope of this book, but it allows us to write functions once, and reuse them over many different data types, based on the structure of a the types themselves.
+A full explanation of this technique is beyond the scope of this book, but it allows us to write functions once, and reuse them over many different data types, based on the structure of the types themselves.

 To derive a `Decode` instance for our `FormData` type (so that we may deserialize it from its JSON representation), we first use the `derive` keyword to derive an instance of the `Generic` type class, which looks like this: